Factbox - Potential U.S. deal on payroll tax cut

 KEYSTONE PIPELINE

-Obama had previously put off a decision on the controversial pipeline until 2013, citing the need to study possible alternative routes, so this part of the deal is a concession by Obama and many Democrats.
+Obama had previously put off a decision on the controversial pipeline until the end of next year, citing the need for further environmental studies, so this part of the deal is a concession by Obama and many Democrats.

 MORTGAGE FEE INCREASE